Ersanio/snes-assembly-book/docs/the-basics/binary.md

     .... ....
 ```

-The table below shows a relatively easy way to memorize binary.
+The table below shows a relatively easy way to memorize binary, as it displays a pattern.

 | Binary | Hexadecimal |
 | :--- | :--- |